-The results of the 2025 midterm elections and the evolving political landscape are expected to heighten political tension, which may result in election-related violence, regulatory uncertainties, and market volatility.
+The upcoming midterm elections in 2025 and the evolving political landscape leading up to the 2028 presidential elections are expected to heighten political tension, which may result in election-related violence, regulatory uncertainties, and market volatility.

 Heightened volatility and uncertainties in global market conditions could adversely affect the Company's business, financial condition, and results of operations.